98h398hrpohpoai/root-on-zfs-systemdboot/README.md

   - Creates the fat32 filesystem on the newly created partition

 "-s 1 (or -s 2)" is sometimes needed as the OS may complain about filesize.
-You can try without using "**mkfs.vfat -F 32 /dev/xxxy**", although there's no functional difference.

 "**blkid**" will provide the UUID for use in the fstab discussed below.